Treacherous (song): Music and lyrics

 "Treacherous" is a slow-burning folk ballad that blends country and pop styles.
 It starts with mandolin, slow guitar strums, and percussion.
 As the acoustic and electric guitar intertwine, background vocals harmonize at each iteration of the refrain.
 Towards the end, the song builds up into a finale that Mary Kate Carr from The A.V.
 Club described as "complementary crescendo that could sweep anyone away".
 For Pitchfork, Ivy Nelson wrote that whereas the beginning is "relatively motionless, frozen in time by all the tension in Swift's voice", as the track progresses, "the guitars and drums melt into dark, wet echoes like pelting raindrops".
 Sam Lansky from Idolator likened the production to that of U2's song "With or Without You" (1987), specifically due to the "aching guitars".
-On the re-recorded track, it is musically identical to the original recording like the rest of Red (Taylor's Version), but with a more mature voice from Swift.

 The lyrics are about a narrator's attempt to protect a fragile and dangerous relationship that has broken.
 On the song's meaning, Swift said, "[...]
 I tend to feel like when you're looking back on the things that have hurt you in life, I look back on them and think if it made you feel something, it was worth it."
-Some critics noted the lyrics, "I’ll do anything you say / If you say it with your hands", as the first time Swift explicitly incorporated sexuality in her lyrics.
-Chris Willman from The Hollywood Reporter compared the song's lyrical narrative to that of Sheryl Crow's "My Favorite Mistake" (1998) and opined that the track's sensuality is also due to Swift's "nearly whispered vocals" that "neatly put across the tentativeness of her sensuality in falling for a bad boy".
+Some critics noted the lyrics, "I'll do anything you say / If you say it with your hands", as the first time Swift explicitly incorporated sexuality in her lyrics.
+Chris Willman from The Hollywood Reporter compared its narrative to that of Sheryl Crow's "My Favorite Mistake" (1998) and attributed its sensuality partly to Swift's "nearly whispered vocals", which convey "the tentativeness of her sensuality in falling for a bad boy".